rakudo-p5/v5/STATUS.md

 Could not find Benchmark in any of: /home/froggs/dev/nqp/install/lib/parrot/5.2.0-devel/languages/perl6/lib/Perl5
 </td></tr>
         <tr align=center><td align=left rowspan=2>bigmem/vec.v5</td><td>0</td><td>7</td><td>0</td><td>0</td><td>7</td></tr>
-        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134
+        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in block  at t/spec/bigmem/vec.v5:14

 use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134

+use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134

-Nominal type check failed for parameter '@array'; expected Positional but got Nil instead in sub scalar at lib/Perl5/Terms.pm:65 in block  at t/spec/bigmem/vec.v5:23
+Nominal type check failed for parameter '@array'; expected Positional but got Nil instead in sub scalar at lib/Perl5/Terms.pm:74 in block  at t/spec/bigmem/vec.v5:23

 </td></tr>